MindaugasVainauskas/book-manage-api/README.md

 This is a simple REST API for managing books library written in NodeJS using Express and Dockerized MySQL database for storage.

 ### Pre-requisites ###
+1. Node v22.14 or newer.
-1. Docker or Docker Desktop.
+2. Docker or Docker Desktop.
 Download link in installation instructions if needed.
-2. API testing platform.
+3. API testing platform.
 Can use Postman if standalone tool is wanted (available here: https://www.postman.com/), or use Thunderclient extension in VSC, if it is your preferred code editor.

 ### Installation ###
 #### Docker installation (if needed) ####